kjkasi/EasyNetQWiki/Documentation/Subscribe.md

                 Console.WriteLine("Received: '{0}', Downloaded: '{1}'",
                     message.Text,
                     task.Result)));

+**Note that SubscribeAsync will ack the message once the Task completes.
+Not when the Task is returned from your handler.**

 Another example that will result in an exception being thrown if there is a fault which will then result in the message being placed on the default error queue: